dthiot/mvAPI/README.md

 # README #

-Web API 2.0 Web Service allowing call to Mutli-Value database subroutines (Stored Procedures) through Bluefinity's mv.NET
+Web API 2.0 Web Service allowing call to Mutli-Value database subroutines (Stored Procedures).
+This version only supports Bluefinity's mv.NET.
+This is a Visual Studio 2017 project.

+Instructions for installation:
+After you have downloaded the

 ### What is this repository for? ###